 Our Company was incorporated in Minnesota in April 2002.
 We are an early-stage development company developing an environmentally conscientious system for the collection and disposal of infectious fluids that result from surgical procedures and post-operative care.
 We have had no sales to date.
-Since our inception in 2002, we have invested significant resources into product development and in preparing for approval from the FDA.
+Since our inception in 2002, we have invested significant resources into research and development and in preparing for approval from TUV SUD America, Inc., a nationally recognized testing laboratory, and the FDA.
 We believe that our success depends upon converting the traditional process of collecting and disposing of infectious fluids from the operating rooms of medical facilities to our wall-hung Fluid Management System ("FMS") and use of our proprietary cleaning fluid.

 Since inception, we have been unprofitable.
-We incurred net losses of approximately \$1,763,000 for the fiscal year ended 2008 and approximately \$752,000 for the fiscal year ended 2007.
-As of December 31, 2008, we had an accumulated deficit of approximately \$3,144,000.
+We incurred net losses of approximately \$159,900 for the fiscal year ended 2007 and \$273,000 for the fiscal year ended 2006.
+As of September 30, 2008, we had an accumulated deficit of \$1,717,667.
 As a company in the early stage of development, our limited history of operations makes prediction of future operating results difficult.
 We believe that period to period comparisons of our operating results should not be relied on as predictive of our future results.